What Is Food Grade Material?

 However, food grade is only a term to describe the material of equipment and does not mean that the equipment, as a whole, is safe for food.
 Other factors, such as cleanability, need to be taken into account.
 The only way to guarantee that a piece of equipment is sanitary is by depending on certifications from organizations like 3-A Sanitary Standards and European Hygienic Engineering and Design Group (EHEDG) and utilizing proper installation and maintenance methods.

-To learn more about what to look for in sanitary equipment, keep an eye out for CSI’s series detailing the different food safety organizations, standards, and regulations.
+To learn more about choosing the right materials for food equipment and what to look for in sanitary equipment and containers, keep an eye out for CSI's series detailing various food safety organizations, standards, and regulations.

 Expert Bio